Early life and career of Barack Obama

-Barack Obama, the 44th president of the United States, was born on August 4, 1961, in Honolulu, Hawaii to Barack Obama, Sr. (1936–1982) (born in Oriang' Kogelo of Rachuonyo North District, Kenya) and Stanley Ann Dunham, known as Ann (1942–1995) (born in Wichita, Kansas, United States).
+Barack Obama, the 44th president of the United States, was born on August 4, 1961, in Honolulu, Hawaii, to Barack Obama, Sr. (1936–1982; born in Oriang' Kogelo of Rachuonyo North District, Kenya) and Stanley Ann Dunham, known as Ann (1942–1995; born in Wichita, Kansas, United States).

-Obama spent most of his childhood years in Honolulu, where his mother attended the University of Hawaii at Manoa.
-Obama started a close relationship with his maternal grandparents.
+Obama spent most of his childhood years in Honolulu, where his mother attended the University of Hawaiʻi at Mānoa.
+Obama had a close relationship with his maternal grandparents.
 In 1965, his mother remarried to Lolo Soetoro from Indonesia.
 Two years later, Dunham took Obama with her to Indonesia to reunite him with his stepfather.
 In 1971, Obama returned to Honolulu to attend Punahou School, from which he graduated in 1979.

 As a young adult, Obama moved to the contiguous United States, where he was educated at Occidental College, Columbia University, and Harvard Law School.
-In Chicago, Obama worked at various times as a community organizer, lawyer, Lecturer and Senior Lecturer of constitutional law at the University of Chicago Law School in the city's South Side, and later published his memoir Dreams from My Father before beginning his political career in 1997 as a member of the Illinois Senate.
+In Chicago, Obama worked at various times as a community organizer, lawyer, lecturer and senior Lecturer of constitutional law at the University of Chicago Law School in the city's South Side, and later published his memoir Dreams from My Father before beginning his political career in 1997 as a member of the Illinois Senate.